Use of personal information

 Sharing with Credit Reference Agencies

-Before we offer a mortgage, motor or retail finance, we will undertake checks with credit reference agencies for the purposes of assessing whether to lend to you.
+Before we offer a mortgage or loan, we will undertake checks with credit reference agencies for the purposes of assessing whether to lend to you.
 These checks require us to process personal information about you and include credit scoring.
-We continue to undertake these checks after we have given you a mortgage, motor or retail finance to evaluate our risk and for statistical analysis (see 'Statistical Analysis' section).
+We continue to undertake these checks after we have given you a mortgage or loan to evaluate our risk and for statistical analysis (see 'Statistical Analysis' section).

-Automated decision making is used for some mortgage, motor or retail finance applications (see 'Automated Decision Making' section).
+Automated decision making is used for some mortgage, motor, retail finance and savings applications (see 'Automated Decision Making' section).

 Credit reference agencies add to the record about you, and your partner or anyone else with whom you are financially linked, information about your application and repayment history, including any default or failure to keep to the terms of an agreement with us.